The Museum employs around 1,400 people in a variety of roles, including 300 scientists and more than 500 volunteers.

 Diversity and disability

 The Museum welcomes applications from candidates with disabilities.
-We are a member of the Two Ticks positive about disabled people scheme, and the Investors in People organisation.
+We are also accredited by Investors in People.

 If you have a disability and require assistance to attend an interview, please let us know in your application.